The Grapes of Wrath & the American Dream

 Paul Ferguson, writer for Jazz Player, Case Western Reserve Univ.
 Jazz Division Head, and former trombonist for the new Glenn Miller and Tommy Dorsey Orchestras.

-he lesson “The Man Behind the Wrath” teaches students how Steinbeck evolved from awkward adolescent to Nobel Prize-winning activist author and tracks the backstory and evolution of The Grapes of Wrath.
+The lesson “The Man Behind the Wrath” teaches students how Steinbeck evolved from awkward adolescent to Nobel Prize-winning activist author and examines the backstory and evolution of The Grapes of Wrath.

 “Steinbeck observed the horrendous living conditions of the migrants…during the floods of 1937-38….He went to the flooded area to report on the tragedy, hoping his news articles would pressure local authorities to help.
 In a letter to his wife Carol, he said, ‘I want to put a tag of shame on the greedy [blankety-blanks] who are responsible for this, but I can best do it through newspapers.'”

 Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.

 The Grapes of Wrath Lessons Part II – Steinbeck’s Themes and Symbolism

 Harvesting Steinbeck’s Symbols in The Grapes of Wrath

 In the NEXUS lesson “Harvesting Steinbeck’s Symbols,” students track the turtle and other migrating symbols in The Grapes of Wrath

 Chapter 3 of The Grapes of Wrath is a road map, and the turtle – the main “character” in the chapter – is our tour guide.
 He shows us the thematic route the novel will take.
 In a sense, the Joads travel the same road the turtle does, the path of change or evolution (sped up by man’s mistreatment of the land).”
 [NEXUS, The Grapes of Wrath and the American Dream, p.7]